cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ### 1.3.5 Refining principles

-The final set of 15 properties and their definitions can be found in Table 5.
+The final set of 15 properties and their definitions can be found below.
 The definitions come from the combination of the 18 works from the literature.
 However, we shorten the definitions as much as possible, maintaining their essence for the questionnaire.

 | Property | Definition |
 |----------|----------|